-If you want to see what I did in Beijing you can here, what to do, my complete guide which includes where to stay, if you want to see what I bring on my backpacking trips you can see that here or to see my 10 biggest Beijing mistakes click here or inside the Forbidden City here
+If you want to see what I did in Beijing you can here, what to do, my complete guide which includes where to stay, if you want to see what I bring on my backpacking trips you can see that here or watch my 10 biggest mistakes click here and inside the Forbidden City here!

 4. Rooftop Bar at Emperor Hotel - I didn't go and wasn't able to see a picture of the view but it still sounds intriguing enough.

 5. King’s Joy - This will be on the more expensive side but has a lot of positive reviews.

 6. Pure Lotus - If you are looking for a vegetarian option this is your place but it is on the pricier side.

 7. Traitor Zhou Non-kosher Delicatessen - There are a couple spots but if you are looking for bagels this is the spot!

 8. Country Kitchen - This is on the more expensive side but uses recipes from the pre 1950s Beijing countryside.

 9. Hot Pots are a Winter specialty in the north of China.
 They take lamb (most popular), beef, fish, shrimps, bean curd products and fresh vegetable and cook it in water or soup in pots made of copper, aluminum or clay.